IAmJuniorB/PyMaths/README.md

     This function returns the fourth proportional number given three proportional numbers.
 The function can be used in three different ways.
 First, if c and d are both None, then a and b are assumed to be the first two proportional numbers, and c and d are set to b and a respectively.
 Second, if d is None, then a and b are assumed to be the first two proportional numbers, and d is calculated from c using the formula d = (b * c) / a.
 Third, if c and d are both specified, then a and b are assumed to be the first two proportional numbers, and the function calculates the fourth proportional number x using the formula x = (b * d) / c.
 ---
 ### `percentage_to_fraction(x: float) -> float`

-This function converts a percentage `x` to a fraction.
+This function converts a percantage `x` to a fraction.

 ---
 ### `fraction_to_percentage(numerator: int, denominator: int) -> float`
 This function converts a fraction given by `numerator` and `denominator` to a percentage.

 ---
 ### `linear_search(lst, target)`
 This function searches for the `target` element in the given list `lst` and returns the index if found, otherwise returns -1.

 ---
 ### `binary_search(lst, target)`
 This function searches for the `target` element in the given list `lst` using binary search and returns the index if found, otherwise returns -1.

 ---
 ### `bubble_sort(lst)`
 This function sorts the given list `lst` in ascending order using bubble sort and returns the sorted list.

 ---
 ### `insertion_sort(lst)`
 This function sorts the given list `lst` in ascending order using insertion sort and returns the sorted list.

 ---
 ### `merge_sort(lst)`
 This function sorts the given list `lst` in ascending order using merge sort and returns the sorted list.

 ---
 ### `square_root(num)`
 This function computes the square root of a given number `num` using the Babylonian method.

 ---
 ### `factorial(num)`
 This function computes the factorial of a given number `num`.

 ---
 ### `fibonacci(n)`